k4n474/Otemon_PathFinder/README.md

 Most of the robot’s mechanical components, excluding electronic parts, were designed by our team and manufactured using **3D printers**.
 This allowed us to create custom parts that would have been difficult or impossible to produce using commercially available components, enabling a structure optimized specifically for our robot.

 We selected **ABS** as the printing material.
-At the beginning of development, we used PLA and PETG because they were easier to print, but we decided to switch to ABS due to durability concerns.
+At the beginning of development, we used PLA and PETG because they were easier to print, but we decided to switch to ABS due to durability concerns(Aug.
+2026).

 We use a **Bambu Lab X2D** for manufacturing.
 At the beginning of development, all parts were produced using a **Bambu Lab A1**.
-However, the A1 could not print ABS, so we introduced the X2D to enable ABS printing.
+However, the A1 could not print ABS, so we introduced the X2D to enable ABS printing(Jul.
+2026).
 In addition, the **Bambu Lab X2D** improved printing speed and quality.

 ## Steering Mechanism

 Initially, our robot used a conventional steering mechanism.
 However, it could not achieve sufficient turning performance when negotiating sharp corners.

-To improve cornering performance, we adopted an **Ackermann steering mechanism** for the front wheels.
-This allows each front wheel to follow the appropriate turning radius while sharing the same turning center, reducing tire slip and enabling smoother cornering.
+To improve cornering performance, we adopted an **Ackermann steering mechanism** for the front wheels.(Jun.
+2026) This allows each front wheel to follow the appropriate turning radius while sharing the same turning center, reducing tire slip and enabling smoother cornering.

 ![Ackermann](images/Robot_images/ackermann_image.png)

 In addition, we selected **high-torque drive motors**, providing sufficient driving force even under heavy loads and ensuring stable vehicle movement.

-A **differential gear** is also installed on the rear axle.
-During cornering, it absorbs the rotational speed difference between the left and right wheels, reducing mechanical stress on the tires and enabling smoother turns.
+A **differential gear** is also installed on the rear axle.(Jun.
+2026) During cornering, it absorbs the rotational speed difference between the left and right wheels, reducing mechanical stress on the tires and enabling smoother turns.

 ![Gear](images/Robot_images/gear_image.png)